FennBoii/Roblox-Studio-RPC-Ver.-1.0/README.md

 -Roblox-Studio-RPC-Ver.-1.0

-    - This plugin works on all devices that use node.js
+    - This plugin works on all devices that use node.js and have roblox studio installed.

     - These include, MacOS and WindowsOS.
 This can potentially work on linux but it soley depends if you can get roblox studio on linux